- 4 Stone Buildings, Chambers, Us or We: the Chambers of George Bompas KC at 4 Stone Buildings, Lincoln’s Inn, London WC2A 3XT;

 - any reference to a legislative provision includes any modification or amendment of it in force at the applicable time;

-- All Personal Data collected about You by Us will be recorded, used and protected by us in accordance with applicable data protection legislation including the GDPR and DPA.
+- All Personal Data collected about You by Us will be recorded, used and protected by us in accordance with applicable data protection legislation including the UK GDPR and DPA.
 The purpose of processing Your Personal Data is:

 - to make decisions about recruitment;